lars-kolbowski/xiView_container/README.md

 ## 2. Install Apache, PostgreSQL, PHP postgres modules

-## 3. Initialise the database by runnign the schema.sql script from this project
+## 3. Initialise the database by running the schema.sql script from this project

 ## 4. Configure the python environment for the file parser